 Protective Factors are conditions or attributes of individuals, families, communities or the larger society that mitigate risk and promote healthy development and wellbeing.
 Put simply, they are the strengths that help to buffer and support families at risk.

-Protective Factors balance the impact of Risk Factors.
-In some cases, we cannot lessen the risk factors but we can always build up the Protective Factors.
-The more Protective Factors present results in positive outcomes and wellbeing and less difficulty with stressful conditions and decrease chances of child abuse.
+Protective Factors balance the impact of risk factors.
+In some cases, we cannot lessen the risk factors, but we can always build up the Protective Factors.
+The more Protective Factors present results in positive outcomes and wellbeing, less difficulty with stressful conditions and decrease chances of child abuse.
 Protective Factors may even counter the damaging effect of adverse experiences.

 Family Thrive is a shift from focusing on an individual’s deficits and risk factors to a more positive focus on the strengths and skills that are unique to that person by making small but significant changes in your everyday actions.
 Professionals can utilize the six Guiding Premises, which are best practices to help with this shift and to guide our work with individuals.